Southern Yakutia (Sakha)

 least his dream of opening up the Taiga was alive.
 Still, he wished he had died

-a decade ago, at a time that he thought his major achievement as an engineer
+a decade ago, at a time when he thought his major achievement as an engineer

 would advance the lives of the people of Siberia and the Russian Far East.
-Not
+However,

-only did he find the fact that the Soviet Union he had treasured all his life
+the fact that the Soviet Union, which he had treasured all his life, never made

-He leaned back in his seat and allowed his mind to reel to
+He reclined in his seat and allowed his mind to reel back to

 December 25, 1991, the day the last Soviet leader resigned.
 The memory forced a